Rethunk Junk Paint Review

 Overall Review

-Overall, I would say that it is similar to chalk paint, but it’s better than chalk paint.It has better adhesion than more chalk paints do.
+Overall, I would say that it is similar to but better than chalk paint.
+It has better adhesion than most chalk paints.
+You can check out the top chalk paint brands here.
 And I like the sheen better.

 Do you want to see more about this makeover?
-Check out the full tutorial of the Painted Sewing Machine Table here.
+Check out the full tutorial of the painted sewing machine table here.

 Can it be used on outdoor furniture?

-Yes, Rethunk Junk Paint can be used outdoors.
+Yes, Rethunk Junk can be used outdoors.
 I personally haven’t tested it outdoors, so I can’t give you a review on that.

 Does it require a protective coat?

-It would also be smart to lightly scuff sand your surface before painting to help the paint stick better, if you want the best results for your furniture.
+In my personal opinion, if you want it to hold up, you need to topcoat it with waterbased polyurethane.
+It would also be smart to lightly scuff sand your surface beforehand to help the paint stick better if you want the best results.
+Learn more about the importance of sanding before painting furniture in this post.

 If you’re looking for an affordable option with good results, then Rethunk Junk Paint should definitely be on your list!